Race to the North: London to Edinburgh, 1888

 This schedule started on 6 August, Bank Holiday, with the press now taking full notice, crowds turning out at Euston and bookmakers taking bets on the results.
 To the surprise of the experts on that first day the LNWR locomotive to Crewe was the 25-year-old Problem class Waverley 2-2-2 single.
 Another surprise was that Caledonian ran its brand new and unique No. 123 4-2-2 single and this locomotive was used every day of the series.
 In fact, both trains used to arrive in Edinburgh earlier than scheduled and reporters would guess which train would arrive first and then would race the mile length of Princes Street in hansom cabs in the hope of seeing the other train arrive.
 The results were cabled to the New York Herald for reporting the next day.
 By 13 August East Coast booked an arrival time of 17:45, omitting the stop at Berwick and averaging 59.3 mph between Newcastle and Edinburgh.
 On the same day West Coast abandoned any timetable at intermediate stations and the train left as soon as it was able.
 In this way they beat the East Coast "record" even before it had been made.
 Worse, East Coast arrived later than scheduled although they made amends on 31 August, arriving at 17:27.
 On both lines the overall speed had been over 52 mph.
 However, on 14 August the companies held a conference in London and it was agreed that minimum journey times of 7¾ hours (East Coast) and 8 hours (West Coast) would be adhered to during the rest of that month and then times would be increased by 30 minutes.

 Throughout the period, the Midland Railway, who had recently completed the Settle and Carlisle Line, and the North British Railway (NBR) on the Waverley Line were faced with a longer route – from London St Pancras via Manchester and Carlisle to Edinburgh Waverley – with many curves and gradients and so they were unable to be competitive on speed.

-So, after August, and the end of the holidays, the racing came to an end although there were now 29 express trains a day between London and Scotland (in both directions) compared with 16 in 1885.
-A new prospect was appearing, however, and the Pall Mall Gazette wrote: "The main cause confronts us when we see those three stupendous towers of steel which loom above the horizon of Edinburgh.
+Thus the racing came to an end after August and the end of the holidays, although there were now 29 express trains a day between London and Scotland (in both directions) compared to 16 in 1885.
+A new prospect was appearing however, and the Pall Mall Gazette wrote: "The main cause confronts us when we see those three stupendous towers of steel which loom above the horizon of Edinburgh.
 When the Forth Bridge is finished the North Western and Caledonian will have to struggle hard if they wish to retain much of the traffic to Dundee or Aberdeen".

 The companies' locomotives and trains in the 1880s

-Innovations in steam locomotive design included the introduction of compound engines and bogie rather than axle leading wheels.
+Innovations in steam locomotive design included the introduction of compound locomotives and bogies rather than axle leading wheels.
 The railway companies had their own individual locomotive works and locomotive designers.